 For example, your average Kindergarten graduate should be able to read at around ten words per minute.
 The words might need to be within the child’s “sight word” vocabulary, and definitely should be within his or her spoken vocabulary.
 Students from homes where books are read, including being read aloud to the student, are likely to have a larger speaking vocabulary.
 They also have arrived at school knowing that information and stories are contained in books and are likely to be excited about learning to read the words for themselves.
 Students who are sensitive to the nuances of letter sounds, and who can clap for each of the sounds in a three-letter word, such as “bag” are likely to have an easier time learning to read than students who have difficulty discerning the sounds as being associated with each letter.

 By the middle of the year in first grade, a student should read around 23 words per minute.
-In second grade this should have increased to 72 wpm, by grade three to 92 wpm, grade four 112 wpm, and 140 by grade four.
+In second grade this should have increased to 72 wpm, by grade three to 92 wpm, grade four 112 wpm, and 140 by grade five.
 Speed increases continue steadily through middle school, and by grade 8, they should be reading around 151 words per minute.
 For most students, speed increases will continue more slowly through high school as youngsters pursue other interests, but they should continue to progress steadily toward the average adult reading rate of 200-250, or better.

 Enjoyable practice has a great deal of influence on reading speed and comprehension.
 Sometimes the difference between a reader and a non-reader is simply finding material that is appealing to the student.
 Make no mistake about it, reading is a skill that requires practice.
 It is a visual, kinetic and cognitive skill, which means that different people are likely to practice reading at varying skill levels.
 Reading for at least fifteen minutes a day has the potential to increase reading skills.
 If the reading material is enjoyable to the reader, those fifteen minutes will breeze by, instead of being a laborious chore, and might even stretch into an hour or more of pleasurable activity.